AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 ![alt text](https://github.com/AhmedElsherbini/Code_for_Elsherbini_et_al_2023/blob/main/ML_workflow.jpg)

-Well, there a plenty of GUI/CLI platforms for ML training or testing, we compared the ML algorithms using (compare_ML_models.zip).
+Well, there are plenty of GUI/CLI platforms for ML training or testing, you can whatever platform you like according to your skills and preferences.

+In this work, with python3 scikit-learn mainly, we compared the ML algorithms using (compare_ML_models.zip).
 As Random Forest (RF) turned out to be the best we made (ML_anlysis.zip) which we can train and test using RF only.

 ```python
 python3 run.py -m PCA -i ./data/x_data.csv